teacherseatdocs/teacherseat-developer-guide/how-tos/systems-development/introduction.md

 ### System Plugins

-Represents smallar libaries of code to be used withint a Backend Student or Admin System.
+Represents smallar libaries of code to be used within a Backend Student or Admin System.